 The latter invention led to an Army subcontract through General Dynamics Land Systems investigating a range of uses for the technology, from dye-penetrant weld inspection to composites fabrication, to environmental cleanup of the possible aftermath of a terrorist attack.

-Bob founded Invisible Hand Films, to produce documentaries that encourage independent thought.
+Bob founded Invisible Hand Films, an American Production Co. to produce documentaries that encourage independent thought.